 I will say that if you know how to work with your DAW then this isn’t that big of an issue, however, it is fun and convenient especially for live use to have an arpeggiator function on the keyboard.

 A big plus with their keyboards for me has always been their reliability and durability for touring.
 I’ve toured with this keyboard and it held up extremely well during rigorous touring for a couple years.

 One of the reasons they are so durable is because they use quality parts and their mod and pitch bend wheels are made of metal.
 The side panels are also made of real wood which gives it a heavy and durable feeling.
 This has kind of been a staple of Arturia keyboards.

-I have always been a fan of newer MIDI controllers as opposed to older because I have always had bad sync problems and connectivity issues with older ones.
+I have always been a fan of newer MIDI controllers as opposed to older ones because I have always had bad sync problems and connectivity issues with older ones.
 MIDI technology is getting better and better and it’s important that you’re using up to date controllers.

 I recommend checking out the Novation SL MKIII as well for a great option at a MIDI keyboard.
 This is also a new product that has some great features.